Kingdom of Kandy: Rise: 1521–1594

-Sithawakan rule over Kandy proved difficult to enforce.
-Wirasundara Mudiyanse, Rajasinghe's viceroy in the area, rebelled soon after the initial conquest; though his uprising was crushed another occurred in 1588.
-Resistance eventually coalesced around Konnappu Bandara, son of Wirasundara, who had fled to Portuguese lands following his father's murder by agents of Rajasinghe.
-Between 1591 and 1594, he returned to the area, seized the Kandyan throne under the name Wimaladharmasuriya I and married Dona Catherina.
-Victories over the Sithawakans and the Portuguese (who occupied Kandy briefly in 1592) secured his position.
+Sitawakan rule over Kandy proved difficult to maintain.
+Rajasinghe’s appointed viceroy, Wirasundara Mudiyanse, rebelled soon after the initial conquest, though his uprising was swiftly suppressed.
+Another revolt broke out in 1588.
+Resistance eventually crystallized around Konnappu Bandara, Wirasundara’s son, who had fled to Portuguese territory following his father’s murder at the hands of Rajasinghe’s agents.
+Between 1591 and 1594, Konnappu Bandara returned, seized the Kandyan throne under the name Wimaladharmasuriya I, and married Dona Catherina.
+His victories over both the Sitawakans and the Portuguese—who briefly occupied Kandy in 1592—secured his authority.

-The strategic situation in Sri Lanka changed dramatically during Wimaladharmasurya's rise to power.
+The strategic situation in Sri Lanka changed dramatically during Wimaladharmasuriya's rise to power.
 To the north, the Portuguese deposed the king Puviraja Pandaram of the Jaffna Kingdom in 1591 and installed his son Ethirimana Cinkam as client king.
-In 1594, Rajasinghe I died and the kingdom of Sithawaka disintegrated.
+In 1594, Rajasinghe I died and the kingdom of Sitawaka disintegrated.
 Kandy remained the sole native polity outside of European dominance.
-In 1595, Wimaladharmasuriya brought the sacred Tooth Relic – the traditional symbol of royal and religious authority amongst the Sinhalese – to Kandy, and Kandy entered a long period of attritionary warfare with the Portuguese, starting with the Campaign of Danture.
+In 1595, Wimaladharmasuriya brought the sacred Tooth Relic – the traditional symbol of royal and religious authority amongst the Sinhalese to Kandy, and Kandy entered a long period of attritionary warfare with the Portuguese, starting with the Campaign of Danture.